Participant registration system for runners event

 Form settings

-From settings view you can determine if email addresses collection is required.
-This settings creates Email Address field to the top of the form.
+From the settings view you can determine if email address collection is required.
+This setting creates an Email Address field at the top of the form.

-One requirement was to show thanks message.
-You can determine confirmation message which is shown after submit from the presentation tab.
+One requirement was to show a thank-you message.
+You can determine the confirmation message which is shown after submission from the presentation tab.

 Response data destination

-Google Forms stores data of the form to the Google Spreadsheet file which is stored to the Google Drive.
-If you want to change name or destination of the spreadsheet where form data is stored open "Select response destination"
+Google Forms stores data of the form in the Google Spreadsheet file which is stored in the Google Drive.
+If you want to change the name or destination of the spreadsheet where form data is stored open "Select response destination"

 Now basic functionalities of the form are ready.
-Now Form can be embedded to the Wordpress site using Iframe.
+Now Form can be embedded into the WordPress site using Iframe.

 Enable Google Spreadsheet API

-Next we will configure Google APIs to allow external application to fetch data from Google Spreadsheet.
+Next, we will configure Google APIs to allow external applications to fetch data from Google Spreadsheet.
 This external application will be created later.
-Open Google Cloud console and sign in with your Google credentials.
+Open the Google Cloud console and sign in with your Google credentials.
 Give the name of the project and click Create.

 Click Enable APIs and Services

-We are interested about Google Sheets API.
+We are interested in Google Sheets API.
 Use Search to find Sheets API.

 Enable Sheets API

-Give name for the service account and select Service Account User role.
-Select JSON key type which also recommended by Google.
-After creation you will get a JSON file which contains private key for your client.
+Give a name for the service account and select the Service Account User role.
+Select JSON key type which is also recommended by Google.
+After creation, you will get a JSON file that contains a private key for your client.

 {